biohazardxxx/Crew-Composer/README.md

 - Bulk enable/disable tools across categories.
 - Run a crew with live streaming logs, then save logs to `output/run-logs/<timestamp>_<crew>.log`.
 - Outputs tab to browse `output/` with Markdown Raw/Rendered toggle, JSON viewer, and downloads.
+- New Schedules tab to list/create/delete schedules and start/stop the scheduler service.

 See the full guide: [docs/ui.md](docs/ui.md)